 How Common are Ads on Amazon Prime Video?

 Amazon shoppers are also familiar with the lack of subtlety.
 Squares of video advertisements interrupt product browsing, and banners are everywhere.
 But shoppers are immune to the effect because it’s a shopping website, and overwhelming ads are the norm.

 This is because IMDb TV content is blended seamlessly into the main Prime Video content.
 In other words, users are clicking on a show with ads attached without any apparent markings.

 For example, a 100-minute film might have seven ad sections containing two or three short ads.
-While the advertisements won’t add too much to the run time, likely a minute or less, it is disruptive to the experience.
+While the advertisements only add a few minutes each to the run time, it is disruptive to the experience.